center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

    The logsource highlighting pipe creation is scored at level 5, the OS API level [#f1]_

 Next, the ``selection_malleable_profiles`` and ``selection_malleable_profile_CatalogChangeListener`` selections look for a pipe name used by CobaltStrike or certain Windows tools.
-Since the pipe names specified look to be used by CobaltStrike, this initially seems like a level 2 dependency, being at the :ref:`Tools Within Adversary Control` level, since it can be changed by the adversary.
+Since the pipe names specified look to be used by CobaltStrike, this initially seems like a level 2 dependency, being at the :ref:`Adversary Brought Tool` level, since it can be changed by the adversary.
 However, upon closer inspection, these are actually not the names utilized by CobaltStrike tooling.
 For example, the pipe name ``ntsvcs`` is meant to be mistaken for the ``ntsvc`` used by Windows Task Manager.
 In addition to somewhat similar pipe names, these pipe names can be easily changed by the adversary, requiring little effort on their part.
-Due to this fact, the group of analytics is scored at a **level 1**, :ref:`Operational Environmental Variables`.
+Due to this fact, the group of analytics is scored at a **level 1**, :ref:`Ephemeral Values`.

 .. figure:: _static/pipes_level1.png
    :alt: Suspicious Pipe Creation selections scored at level 1